Last updated 28/02/2022

-- To process electronic payments for events and memberships via external partner organisations*.
+- To process electronic payments for events via external partner organisations*.
 (Lawful Basis: Contract)

-- To help us manage your membership or run any other services we provide to you.
+- To help us manage services we provide to you.
 (Lawful Basis: Contract)

 - To administer and manage the products and services we make available to you.
 (Lawful Basis: Contract)